srimarrivada/DockerCompose-FileStructure/README.md

     * `disable` which defines if health check to be disabled.
 It accepts `true` or `false` values.

 	This configuration overrides the `HEALTHCHECK` instruction specified for the container image in `Dockerfile`.
-  * `depends_on`: It is used to define dependencies between services to controll the startup order of services.
+  * `depends_on`: It is used to define dependencies between services to control the startup order of services.
 It ensures that one service starts only after its dependent services are up and running.
     It can have additional options such as:
     * `restart` which defines to restart this service after it updates the dependency service.
     * `condition` which defines to look for the condition of dependency service before starting this service and it can have values such as `service_started`, `service_healthy` or `service_completed_successfully`.